What is a Child Education Planning Calculator?

 - Higher inflation assumptions may increase SIP need.

-- Higher return assumptions may reduce SIP need, but market-linked returns are not guaranteed.
+- Higher return assumptions may reduce SIP need, but market-linked returns are subject to fluctuation.

 What is a step-up SIP and when does it make sense?